platformsh/platformsh-docs/src/frameworks/drupal7/multi-site.md

+---
-#Multiple Drupal  sites in a single Project
+title: "Multiple Drupal  sites in a single Project"
+weight: 11
+toc: false
+sidebarTitle: "Multi-site"
+sidebarIgnore: true
+---

-Platform.sh supports running [multiple applications in the same project](/user_guide/reference/platform-app-yaml-multi-app.html) and these can be two or more Drupal site.
+Platform.sh supports running [multiple applications in the same project](/bestpractices/oneormany) and these can be two or more Drupal site.
 But, they would be separate Drupal instances , they will have their assets separate and live their lives apart and it would be much better for them not to share the same database (though they